ibm-cloud-docs/sap/sap-offerings-overview.md

 Each of these SAP-certified offerings is available to support numerous different SAP Business or SAP Technical Applications.
 However they differ in the performance they can achieve:
 - Bare Metal very offers high performance.
 This option has no software-related overheads as it is purely an OS and the SAP software that uses local SSD storage.
 However, the SAP workload cannot move around as easily.
 - Intel Virtual Servers for VPC uses an {{site.data.keyword.cloud_notm}} managed hypervisor.
 This option provides lower total cost of ownership when coupling Suspend Discounts and Sustained Usage Discounts, with more flexibility and an abundance of extra features for security and networking.
 However, the performance and sizing are lower than other options.
 - IBM Power Virtual Servers use the enterprise-grade IBM PowerVM Type 1.
-This option is a complementary offering from IBM Systems, with connection through {{site.data.keyword.cloud_notm}}, that provides significant scalability on robust hardware with significant flexibility and many more features available.
+This option is a complementary offering from {{site.data.keyword.IBM_notm}} Power Systems, with connection through {{site.data.keyword.cloud_notm}}, that provides significant scalability on robust hardware with significant flexibility and many more features available.
 But, this option does not allow root-access control of IBM PowerVM underneath where some SAP tools would ordinarily provide integration. **_Commonly this is paired with existing IBM Power or IBM Z infrastructure in on-premises data centers, to create a Hybrid Cloud model which drives modernization using paired capabilities from either on-premises or Cloud that address the business needs (e.g. security, flexibility, speed etc.) and business strategy_**
 - VMware is a Type 2 hypervisor.
 This option has a minor reduction in the available performance.
 But this option also has vastly more flexibility and optimization in running SAP workloads, including:
  - Full root-access control to all VMware features
  - Capability to install more software that uses VMware capabilities (for example, SAP Landscape Management)